-The applicant for a licence is expected to appear in support of their application and any objector is entitled to appear and be heard, call, examine and cross-examine witnesses at the hearing.
+The applicant for a licence is expected to appear in support of their application and any objector is entitled to appear and be heard at the hearing.
 Once the hearing commences, the Committee will proceed to consider and determine the application based on the evidence before it.

-The following reporting agencies also have a right to appear and be heard and call, examine and cross-examine witnesses at the hearing:
+The following reporting agencies also have a right to appear and be heard at the hearing: